The new magnetar SGR J1830-0645 in outburst: X-Ray Emission

 Figure\,\ref{fig:timing} shows the background-subtracted light curves extracted from the EPIC-pn and \nustar\ data sets over different energy intervals, folded using the above ephemeris.
 Pulsed emission was detected up to an energy of $\sim$15\,keV.
 The pulse profile displays an apparent complex morphology below 10\,keV, with a pronounced dip close to the main peak, a weaker peak in the rising part of the profile, and small-amplitude structures at minimum (seemingly less prominent above $\sim$4\,keV).
-The profile appears to evolve to a relatively simpler shape at higher energies in the 12--15\,keV range.
+The profile appears to evolve to a relatively simpler shape at higher energies in the 12--15\,keV energy range.
 The pulse peak in this range lags the main peak observed at lower energies by 0.11$\pm$0.06 spin phase cycles.
-The background-subtracted peak-to-peak semi-amplitude increases from (63$\pm$2)\% below 3\,keV to (71$\pm$3)\% in the 4--10\,keV band, and drops to $\sim$20\% in the 10--12\,keV and 12--15\,keV ranges.
+The background-subtracted peak-to-peak semiamplitude increases from (63$\pm$2)\% below 3\,keV to (71$\pm$3)\% in the 4--10\,keV band, and drops to $\sim$20\% in the 10--12 and 12--15\,keV ranges.
 We set a 3$\sigma$ upper limit of 20\% in the 15--25\,keV range (Figure\,\ref{fig:timing}).
-The marked changes in the pulse profile amplitude at energies where the power-law spectral component dominates the source emission (Figure\,\ref{fig:spectroscopy}) indicate that the power-law tail is also pulsed, though to a much smaller extent than the low-energy blackbody components.
-This and the slight phase shift observed point to different emission regions for the power-law and blackbody components.
+The marked changes in the pulse profile amplitude at energies where the power-law spectral component dominates the source emission (Figure\,\ref{fig:spectroscopy}) indicate that the power-law tail is also pulsed, though to a smaller extent than the low-energy blackbody components.